mohyassine/SimpleTranslator/README.md

   - [Contact](#contact)

 ## Overview
-SimpleTranslator is a .NET application designed to provide translation services.
+SimpleTranslator is a ASP.NET core MVC application designed to provide English to French translation using Google Translation API.
 This README provides instructions on how to run the project, execute unit tests, and explains the OOP design of the models, the actions of the controllers, and the features implemented in `Program.cs`.

 ## Getting Started